 Conservation Management Plans

-The Conservation Management Plan is a comprehensive document used as a guide to control future changes to heritage buildings and places.
-At its centre, is the statement of cultural significance which is derived from a thorough physical, historical and comparative analysis of the place.
+At the centre of any conservation of cultural heritage strategy is a statement of cultural significance, derived from a thorough physical, historical and comparative analysis of the place.
 It is the statement of cultural significance that guides the formulation of conservation policies in perpetuity.
 The Conservation Management Plan (CMP) makes use of comparative analysis in order to survey the regional extent and number of similar buildings and places so that the relative rarity of such places can be collectively measured.

 Rarity underpins the evaluation of a heritage place.
 If there are many other similar places, it cannot be rare.
 However, if there are only very few, its rarity factor will lead to policies calling for greater protection and more restricted changes.
 Understanding the role that rarity plays in conservation management, and being able to adequately assess the rarity of a building, is important in making sure that the building will be properly cared for and governed by an adequate level of requirements.

 With that in mind, attached to most CMPs is a schedule of works calling for specific repairs and conservation works and in other cases long term maintenance schedules too.
 Depending on the state of the building, these repairs and maintenance schedules might be a costly additional burden on the property owner, so it’s important that the expert that looks at your building is fair and balanced in drawing up the heritage building conservation plan so as to not burden you beyond what is necessary for the preservation of the building.

 Heritage 21’s expertise in conservation management plans in Sydney properties